MHMighani/english-words-app/README.md

 # Database Configuration

-add `connection.js` to the `config` folder and connect your database to the app with code below filled by your database configuration:
+add a file named `config.js` in `config` folder and put your mysql database configuration in it:
 ```
-const mysql = require("mysql")
+    const configInformation = {

-let connection = mysql.createConnection({
-    host:"localhost",
+        host:"",
         user:"",
         password:"",
-    database:"english_words"
-})

-connection.connect()
+        multipleStatements:true
+    }

-module.exports = connection
+    module.exports = configInformation

 ```